Pushed to the limit, Djokovic finds a way to win in Rome

 Halep, who is actually on an 11-0 run overall stretching back to February, recovered an early break in the opening set and then overpowered her 29th-ranked opponent.

-''After I lost the first three games, I had just to focus a little bit better and to stop giving her the ball that she likes,'' Halep said. ''So I tried to make her move, a little bit up high. ...
-I found some solutions that were good to win.

-''It gives me confidence that even in these conditions with a big hitter I could win in two sets.''
+“It gives me confidence that even in these conditions with a big hitter I could win in two sets,” Halep said.

-After winning a title in Dubai before the lockdown, Halep marked her return after tennis' five-month break with another trophy in Prague last month.
-She then skipped the U.S. Open because of health and travel concerns.

 Halep, who lost two straight finals in Rome to Elina Svitolina in 2017 and 2018, will next face 10th-seeded Elena Rybakina, who overcame Yulia Putintseva 4-6, 7-6 (3), 6-2.